NannyML/nannyml/docs/tutorials/data_requirements.rst

 NannyML works with two :term:`Data Periods<data period>`.
 The first one, called the :ref:`reference period<data-drift-periods-reference>`, is represented by the **reference dataset**, and is used to establish the expectations of the model's performance.

-The second is called the :ref:`analysis period<data-drift-periods-analysis>`.
-And it is represented by the **analysis dataset** which, as the name suggests, is analyzed by NannyML to check whether model performance meets the expectations set based on the **reference dataset**.
+The second is called the :ref:`monitored period<data-drift-periods-monitored>`.
+And it is represented by the **monitored dataset** which, as the name suggests, is analyzed by NannyML to check whether model performance meets the expectations set based on the **reference dataset**.